holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Rather than just modifying the likes of `sha1sum` on the clients that Stealth uses to perform its integrity checks, Stealth would somehow have to be fooled into thinking that the changed hash of the `sha1sum` it has just copied to the Monitor is the same as the previously recorded hash that it did the same with.
 If the previously recorded hash is removed or does not match the current hash, then Stealth will fire an alert off.
 * It is in the Debian repositories
 * The whole idea behind it.
 Systems being monitored give little appearance that they are being monitored, other than I think the presence of a single SSH login when Stealth first starts in the `auth.log`.
 This could actually be months ago, as the connection remains active for the life of Stealth.
 The login could be from a user doing anything on the client.
 It is very discrete.
-* Unpredictability of Stealth runs is offered through Stealth’s `--random-interval` and `--repeat` options.
+* Unpredictability of Stealth runs is offered through Stealthâ€™s `--random-interval` and `--repeat` options.
 E.g. `--repeat 60 --random-interval 30` results in new Stealth-runs on average every 75 seconds.
 It can usually take a couple of minutes to check all the important files on a file system, so you would probably want to make the checks several minutes apart from each other.
-* Subscribes to the Unix philosophy: “do one thing and do it well”
+* Subscribes to the Unix philosophy: â€œdo one thing and do it wellâ€
-* Stealth’s author is very approachable and open.
+* Stealthâ€™s author is very approachable and open.
 After talking with Frank and suggesting some ideas to promote Stealth and its community, Frank started a [discussion list](http://sourceforge.net/p/stealth/discussion/).
 Now that Stealth is moved to github, issues can be submitted easily.
 If you use Stealth and have any trouble, Frank is very easy to work with.

 **What I like less**